kevinolega/callcentertrainingtips/_posts/2019-08-04-movies-suck.md

 We loved the ending.

-We loved the lessons and discussions from the movie or TV show.
+We loved the life lessons, impressive quotes and discussions from the movie or TV show.

 You’ll just become more knowledgeable.

 About the Marvel cinematic universe.

 About the Fast and the Furious universe.

+About the Harry Potter universe.

+About Middle Earth.

 About Disney movies.